 Nowadays, any self-respecting broker has an internet presence, and engaging with a broker can be done entirely online.
 In general, an online broker will ask us to make a minimum deposit of 100 euros for trading in CFDs and Forex, and 200 for stock market trading.
 However, before depositing, you will be required to register.
 This is usually a straight forward process, but can be aggravating at times.
 The normal procedure involves filling out various online forms indicating personal information such as name, address, etc. After this is done, it is not unusual to be asked about your financial knowledge (don’t worry, you can be honest here) and about the source of the money you will be using to trade with.
 They will occasionally ask that you submit a copy of your national identity papers or passport.
 It is only after completing all these that you should make the minimum deposit.
 Once you have done all this, you will be ready to trade.

-To summarize, in our opinion, Plus 500 is the best Forex broker available at the moment and they also specialize in trading CFDs on stocks and commodities (gold, silver, oil…) as well as ETFs.
+To summarize, in our opinion, Plus500 is one of the main Forex broker available at the moment and they also specialize in trading CFDs on stocks and commodities (gold, silver, oil…) as well as ETFs.

-You can sign up or get more information about Plus500 by clicking here (with a minimum deposit of 100 euros/dollars in 2018).
+You can sign up or get more information about Plus500 by clicking here (with a minimum deposit of 100 euros/dollars in 2021) (72% of retail CFD accounts lose money).

-Finally, if you would like to buy and sell shares on the stock market, check out eToro’s site by clicking here (200 euros/dollars minimum deposit in 2018 past performance is not an indication of future results.
-Your capital is at risk).
+Finally, if you would like to buy and sell shares on the stock market, check out eToro’s site by clicking here (200 euros/dollars minimum deposit in 2021 past performance is not an indication of future results.
+67% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you can afford to take the high risk of losing your money).